Steppe bison: Taxonomy and evolution

+Evolution

 The steppe bison first appeared during the mid Middle Pleistocene in eastern Eurasia, subsequently dispersing westwards as far as Western Europe.
-Steppe bison first entered northwest North America (Eastern Beringia, comprising Alaska and Yukon) around 195,000–135,000 years ago during the Penultimate Glacial Period at the end of the Middle Pleistocene, and then entered central North America at the beginning of the Last Interglacial around 130,000 years ago, following the melting of the Laurentide Ice Sheet, with a B. priscus population evolving into long-horned bison (Bison latifrons) by 120,000 years ago, and subsequently a population of B. latifrons into Bison antiquus by 60,000 years ago in central North America.
+Steppe bison first entered northwest North America (Eastern Beringia, comprising Alaska and Yukon) around 195,000–135,000 years ago during the Penultimate Glacial Period (equivalent to the Illinoian) at the end of the Middle Pleistocene, and then entered central North America at the beginning of the Last Interglacial (Sangamonian) around 130,000 years ago, following the melting of the Laurentide Ice Sheet.
+A B. priscus population would later evolve into the long-horned bison (Bison latifrons) around 120,000 years ago, and subsequently a population of B. latifrons into Bison antiquus by 60,000 years ago in central North America.
+B. antiquus is widely considered to be the ancestor of modern American bison (Bison bison).
 During the Last Glacial Period, steppe bison continued to inhabit Alaska and Yukon, separated from B. latifrons and B. antiquus by the reformed Laurentide Ice Sheet which formed an effective barrier to dispersal by 75,000 years ago, with genetic evidence indicating a second migration of steppe bison into Alaska and Yukon from Asia around 45-21,000 years ago.
+At the end of the Pleistocene in Eastern Beringia, the steppe bison is suggested to have likely given rise to Bison occidentalis proper.